Greek Men's Handball Championship

 The Greek Men's Handball Championship, or Handball Premier, is the most important competition of Greek handball.
-The competition which is organised by Hellenic Handball Federation (Greek: ΟΧΕ) started in 1979–80 season.
+The competition which is organised by Hellenic Handball Federation (Greek: ΟΧΕ) started in the 1979–80 season.
 The most successful team is Ionikos Nea Filadelfeia who has won ten titles.
 The last title was won by Olympiacos.

-Evangelos Kalfarentzos, fitness director of the Panhellenic Gymnastics Association of Athens (Panellinios), physical education teacher and author, recognized as rapporteur of the sport in Greece.
+Evangelos Kalfarentzos, fitness director of Panellinios Gymnastikos Syllogos (Panhellenic Gymnastic Club) of Athens, physical education teacher, and author, recognized as rapporteur of the sport in Greece.

 Competition format

 The season begins with a tournament between the twelve teams.
-The first six teams qualify for a play-off round, while the last three plays play-out.
+The first six teams qualify for a play-off round, while the last three play play-out.

-The top two teams of the play-off round qualifies directly to the semifinals, while the others four plays the top two teams of the play-out round in quarterfinals.
+The top two teams of the play-off round qualify directly to the semifinals, while the other four play the top two teams of the play-out round in the quarterfinals.

-2022/23 Season participants
+2023/24 Season participants

-The following 12 clubs compete in the Handball Premier during the 2022–23 season.
+The following 12 clubs compete in the Handball Premier during the 2023–24 season.